How to Care for Live Crickets | Keep Crickets Alive Longer

 Is there a cricket 'Virus'?

-We personally have experienced this with crickets we've purchased for our own animals.
+We personally have experienced this with crickets we've purchased for our own animals, prior to us supplying them.
 We also know of breeding facilities that have had to completely shut down and restart due to being exposed.

-There is no risk posed to your reptiles, just wasted money on feeders you can't use.
+There is no risk posed to your reptiles, just a hassle for both you and your feeder producer.
+Unfortunately though, theres no work around.

 If your crickets have this, unfortunately theres only so much you can do.
-If your setup is perfect and you are still having large numbers of cricket die, potentially try a different supplier.
+If your setup is perfect and you are still having large numbers of cricket die, let your supplier know or potentially try a different one.

 Adding Structure and Space